audiophonics/Evo_Sabre/README.md

 ### moOde audio
 * Installation of OLED #2 Display

-## Important note :
+## Important notes :
 To avoid conflicts it is recommanded to use this toolset on a **fresh** (non-customized) release.
 It is strongly advised to back-up configuration file and your local music library before installing anything with this toolset.

 Some devices require the audio output to be already configured with the ES9038 driver to work.
-You should do this in your regular distribution interface before running any customization script.
+You should do this in your regular distribution interface **before** running any customization script.

 **Remember your device must have network access to download dependencies.** This toolset is not designed for offline installation.